 Original Broadway Cast, 1966 (Warner Bros./no CD) (3 / 5) Based on Richard Llewellyn’s popular book How Green Was My Valley, which inspired the acclaimed 1941 movie of the same title, A Time for Singing deals with the grim lives of Welsh coal miners.
 The John Morris-Gerald Freedman score surely sings out their tale, right from the a cappella opening to the tragic finale.
 The choral work is ample and terrific throughout, and leading man Ivor Emmanuel’s Welsh baritone is overpowering.
 Morris’s harmonies are not standard-issue Broadway; they’re wrapped up in evocative Don Walker orchestrations, and several ballads (“That’s What Young Ladies Do,” “There Is Beautiful You Are,” “Let Me Love You”) deserve rediscovery.
 What seems to have killed the show more than anything else is the casting.
 Shani Wallis is a simpering leading lady, while Tessie O’Shea and Laurence Naismith are far too old to be convincing as the parents of eight-year-old Huw (Frank Griso, an irritating child actor).
 Elizabeth Hubbard and an up-and-coming George Hearn are wasted in supporting roles.
 Also, the score goes conventional just when it needs to offer something special, as in Wallis’s “When He Looks at Me” or the wimpy title tune.
 Still, this deeply felt neo-operetta doesn’t deserve the obscurity it has suffered for decades, and its great ensemble work is all over the cast album. — Marc Miller

 Original Off-Broadway Cast, 2001 (RCA) (3 / 5) This minor but appealing Off-Broadway effort was adapted by playwright David Auburn from a semi-autobiographical, one-person show that had been written and performed by songwriter Jonathan Larson.
 It also incorporates material from an unproduced Larson project titled Superbia.
-The show’s main weakness is obvious: It’s a little hard to care very deeply about the angst suffered by an unsuccessful musical theater songwriter as he approaches age 30.
+Arguably, the show’s main weakness is that some audiences may find it a little hard to care very deeply about the angst suffered by an unsuccessful musical theater songwriter as he approaches age 30.
 But there are many mitigating factors, not the least of which is one’s knowledge that Larson would die unexpectedly a few years later.
 The show and the cast album also provided an early showcase for the brilliant singing actor Raúl Esparza.
-Equally effective are Amy Spanger as Jon’s increasingly fed-up lover and Jerry Dixon as his best friend, who has given up bohemia for business and who harbors a heartbreaking secret.
-And then there are the songs, which confirm Larson’s thrilling talent.
+Equally effective are Amy Spanger as Jon’s increasingly fed-up lover, Susan, and Jerry Dixon as his best friend, Michael, who has given up bohemia for business and who harbors a heartbreaking secret.
+Then there are the songs, which confirm Larson’s thrilling talent.
 They include the touching trio “Johnny Can’t Decide”; the witty “Sunday,” a number about working in a diner that’s also a parody of a certain Stephen Sondheim ballad; and the fervent “Come to Your Senses.”
 The impassioned finale “Louder Than Words,” with its wounded idealism, is excellent.
 A moving bonus track features Larson himself singing a cut number, “Boho Days.” — David Barbour

 Studio Cast, 2001 (PS Classics) (2 / 5) Hats off to PS Classics for issuing the premiere recording of this interesting curio, a 1931 Vincent Youmans flop — and hats back on for their having made such a muddle of it.
 Not that the material, adapted from the old stage weepie Smilin’ Through, isn’t tricky, with its confusing, multi-generational love story and subsidiary comic romance.
 Youmans seems to have written two scores for the two stories: one long-lined and elegant, the other standard musical comedy, both melodically and harmonically beguiling.
 But, instead of the original orchestrations, the recording presents a soupy reduction by conductor Aaron Gandy, played by a 12-piece group that sounds like the Mantovani Chamber Ensemble.
 Leading lady Heidi Grant Murphy, much admired in opera, is flat-out dull here, while leading man Philip Chaffin ably navigates Youmans’ melodic leaps without sounding much engaged.
 Even the usually impeccable Brent Barrett is droopy, although he does come to life in “How Happy Is the Bride,” a tricky Youmans melody saddled with awkward Edward Heyman lyrics.
 The best work comes from the real-life couple Hunter Foster and Jennifer Cody, who handle the lighter pieces with a fine understanding of 1930s style.
 Snatches of dialogue evoke what must have been a long evening of romantic entanglements punctuated by some pretty Youmans melodies. — Marc Miller